marcelm/cutadapt/doc/guide.rst

 .. note::
     This section describes the way paired-end trimming was done in cutadapt before 1.8, where the ``-A``, ``-G``, ``-B`` options were not available.
-It is less safe and more complicated, but you can still use it.
+It is more complicated, but you can still use it.

 If you do not use any of the filtering options that discard reads, such as ``--discard``, ``--minimum-length`` or ``--maximum-length``, you can run